sidir13/Sms_spam/README.md

-# Détection de SMS Spam
+# SMS Spam Detection

 ## Description:
-Ce projet vise à analyser des SMS et à détecter ceux qui sont du spam en fonction de différentes caractéristiques.
-Nous avons utilisé des bibliothèques de Python pour explorer et visualiser les données afin de mieux comprendre les patterns associés aux messages spam.
+This project aims to analyze SMS messages and detect those that are spam based on various features.
+We used Python libraries to explore and visualize the data to better understand the patterns associated with spam messages.

-Technologies Utilisées:
+Technologies Used:
-- Langage: Python
+- Language: Python
-- Bibliothèques:
+- Libraries:
-  - matplotlib : pour la visualisation des données sous forme de graphiques
+  - matplotlib: for data visualization through graphs
-  - pandas : pour le traitement des données
+  - pandas: for data processing
-  - seaborn : pour des visualisations avancées
+  - seaborn: for advanced visualizations
-  - numpy : pour les calculs numériques
+  - numpy: for numerical computations

-Fonctionnalités:
+Features:
-- Exploration des données : Chargement et analyse des données des SMS à l'aide de pandas
+- Data Exploration: Loading and analyzing SMS data using pandas
-- Visualisation : Création de graphiques pour mieux comprendre la répartition des données et les caractéristiques des SMS spam
+- Visualization: Creating graphs to better understand the distribution of data and the characteristics of spam SMS
-- Analyse des caractéristiques : Identification et visualisation des motifs communs dans les SMS spam via des graphiques
+- Feature Analysis: Identifying and visualizing common patterns in spam SMS through graphs

 SAIDI Idir